YvosOnTheHub/LabAstraControl/LoD_ACC_v1.4/Addendum/Addenda06/README.md

   "tags": null
 }
 ```
-I find the _curl_ to be more error prone...
+I find the _curl_ method to be more error prone...
 However, it works out of the box.